kubernetes/website/content/en/blog/_posts/2024-06-21-custom-profiling-kubectl-debug.md

 ## Limitations

-kubectl debug command has 3 aspects: Debugging with ephemeral containers, pod copying and node debugging.
-The largest intersection set of these aspects is `Container` spec.
+The `kubectl debug` command has 3 aspects: Debugging with ephemeral containers, pod copying, and node debugging.
+The largest intersection set of these aspects is the container spec within a Pod
-That's why, custom profiling only supports the modification of the fields that are defined in `Container`.
-This leads us to a limitation that if user needs to modify the other fields in the `Pod` spec, it is not supported.
+That's why, custom profiling only supports the modification of the fields that are defined with `containers`.
+This leads to a limitation that if user needs to modify the other fields in the Pod spec, it is not supported.

 ## Acknowledgments